 - a pair of sporty sunglasses – make sure you have polarized lens on them, as they will protect you from the sun

 - a travel water bottle or a thermos – please note that you cannot bring any one-time-use plastic bottles with you on the mountain.
 I advise you to take a metal water bottle or a thermos of at least 1.5L with you.
 My guide recommended 3L of water per day with you in your backpack, but I had 1.5L and it was fine.
 When you buy a thermos in Tanzania, it is recommended to make sure they give you a new one because they tried to sell us a used one first.
 Or just buy one yourself before departing.
 I saw other climbers using water packs, my personal opinion is that these are also quite comfortable as you don’t have to stop for a drink.

 - a microfiber towel – the ones that are used in gyms are perfect; they dry really quick and they are super light

-- hand warmers and toe warmers – I forgot to bring these with me, but I consider them super useful (although optional) to warm your hands and feet fast
+- hand warmers and toe warmers – I forgot to bring these with me, but I consider them super useful (although optional) to warm your hands and feet fast during this travel

-WHAT TO TAKE: Some good snack options are protein bars, chocolate bars (such as Snickers), nuts and potato chips.
+WHAT TO TAKE: Some recommended snack options are protein bars, chocolate bars (such as Snickers), nuts and potato chips.
 Of course, you can bring your favorite snacks with you from home if you want.
 If not, there are shops before the starting point where you can buy these without any problems.

 - a pee bottle – in case you will not want to get out of the tent during the night to use the toilet